microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_images.md

 * Add user-defined customizations
 * Configure unattended installer behavior

-The core repo behaves slightly differently to a dedicated build envrionment like is described in the Tutorial repo.
+The core repo behaves slightly differently to a dedicated build environment like is described in the Tutorial repo.
 If you want to use locally build packages to build your images use the following commands.
 (Otherwise please refer to [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials) for simpler methods)

 ## **5. Build and Image**